GManTheMarioGuy/M64MM2.5/README.md

 # Mario 64 Movie Maker 2.5
-A trainer for freezing the camera and swapping animations in Super Mario 64.<br>
+Use this for SM64 Machinima Or freezing the camera Only supports PJ64 2.3 PJ64 2.3.2 No 3.0 Support.<br>